roma-sck/SocialApp/readme.md

 # Video Sharing Social App

-Use Firebase Authentication to let users authenticate with Firebase using their email addresses and passwords.
+Use Firebase Authentication to let users log in with Firebase account using their email addresses and passwords.

-Upload video on the server from device gallery or camera.
+Upload video posts on the server from device gallery or camera.

-Watch users posts list, post comments and tap likess.
+Scroll users posts list, post comments, tap likess and share links with friends.

-Download videos by tapping on the link.
+Watch videos after click on post or download them by tapping on the link.

 ![alt tag](screenshots/socialapp_screenshot.png)